The-Taggart-Institute/container-essentials/4-building/4-1_dockerfiles.md

 ### `ENTRYPOINT`

 Last instruction!
-We want our app to launch automatically when the container uns.
+We want our app to launch automatically when the container runs.
 That's what `ENTRYPOINT` is for.
 It tells Docker how to start the container.

 Now there is also the `CMD` instruction, which would appear to do the same thing.
 What's the difference? `ENTRYPOINT` gives us a little more flexibility, because we can use it _in conjunction_ with `CMD` to provide additional arguments.
 Also, interestingly, when a user explicitly adds a command to `docker container run`, it is overriding anything in `CMD`, but _not_ `ENTRYPOINT`.
 That means we can have a base `ENTRYPOINT` and add more arguments at runtime.